tusharn3115/tusharn3115/README.md

 👋 Welcome to my profile!
 I'm Tushar Negi, a Front-End Web Developer:

-- :telescope: I'm currently enhancing my skills in frontend development and creating web applications.
+- :telescope: I’m currently focused on improving my frontend development skills and building web applications.

 - :zap: In my free time, I enjoy working on projects and experimenting with various effects and animations.